Limoges: Modern history

 The porcelain industry started to develop, favoured by the presence of kaolinite which was discovered near Limoges in 1768 (near St Yrieix, south-west of Limoges).
 Many of the inhabitants became employed in the new sector or in connected activities (including the lumbering of wood needed for firing the porcelain) in manufacture and exporting needed for European distribution of Limoges Boxes, dinnerware, and other porcelain wares.
 Because the Limousin region has had a long history of breeding (Baronet sheep and Limousine cows), the leather industry also settled in and around Limoges along the banks of the Vienne–the river providing the necessary water and power.
 Factories in Limoges and St Junien still produce luxury leather shoes, gloves, and bags.

 The city and castle were united in 1792 to form the single city of Limoges.
 During the French Revolution several religious edifices, considered symbols of the Ancien Régime, were destroyed by the population: these included the Abbey of St. Martial itself.

 In the 19th century Limoges saw strong construction activity, which included the destruction and rebuilding of much of the city centre.
 The unsafe conditions of the poorer population is highlighted by the outbreak of several riots, including that of July–November 1830 and April 1848.
 The first French confederation of workers, Confédération Générale du Travail (CGT) (General Confederation of Labour), was created in Limoges in 1895.

 In early 1905, strikes began in another local industry, shoe factories soon followed in the porcelain factories.
 Barricades were built, the army intervened.
 There would be two casualties: a horse and a young porcelain worker, Camille Vardelle.

 During World War II, many Jews from Alsace were evacuated to Limoges and the surrounding area.

+SS panzer Das Reich, was stationed near Saint-Junien.
+After meetings in Limoges and Saint-Junien, the decision was made to carry out the Oradour-sur-Glane massacre on 10 june 1944.
+This division's mission was to free another battalion commander, Helmut Kämpfe was executed on the orders of Georges Guingouin.
+A monument designed by the artist Sanfourche commemorates these events in Moissannes.
+Limoges was liberated on 21 august 1944 by the french resistance led by colonel Georges Guingouin, without any fighting after negociations with general Walter Gleiniger.